 Myth: A failed IVF cycle means that the next one will fail as well

-An IVF cycle can fail for many reasons; however it does not mean that the next attempt would be unsuccessful as well.
+An IVF cycle can fail for many reasons; however, it does not mean that the next attempt would be unsuccessful as well.

 The success of your IVF treatment depends on several biological and hormonal factors.
 What’s important is the ability of your fertility doctor to determine the cause of a previous failure and devise a specialized protocol to minimize the risk of failure in the subsequent IVF cycle.

-With an unmatched 75% success rate in previously failed IVF cases, Gaudium IVF takes pride in having successfully treated hundreds of childless couples who sought assistance from us after failing IVF treatment at other centres.
+With an unmatched 75% success rate in previously failed IVF cases, Gaudium IVF takes pride in having successfully treated hundreds of childless couples who sought assistance from us after failing IVF treatment at other centers.

 Myth: IVF outcomes are not impacted by lifestyle

-Common perception is that IVF is the unfailing remedy for infertility and a highly advanced technique that can surpass any damage inflicted upon your body by poor lifestyle choices.
+The common perception is that IVF is the unfailing remedy for infertility and a highly advanced technique that can surpass any damage inflicted upon your body by poor lifestyle choices.
 This misconception is a contributor to patients’ having unrealistic expectations from IVF treatment

-Time and again studies have linked lifestyle factors such as excess weight, smoking, consumption of alcohol and chronic stress to fertility problems in both men and women.
+Time and again studies have linked lifestyle factors such as excess weight, smoking, consumption of alcohol, and chronic stress to fertility problems in both men and women.

 Myth: IVF is the last desperate solution, we should wait

 While a younger couple may try conceiving at least for a year before seeking treatment, older couples (30 years and above) should not delay seeing a fertility specialist after more than six months of trying.
-Several factors govern the success of an IVF cycle such as the cause of infertility, age of parents-to-be, medical history, biological factors, previously failed IVF cycles, and previous pregnancies.
+Several factors govern the success of an IVF cycle such as the cause of infertility, age of parents-to-be, medical history, biological factors, previously failed IVF cycles and previous pregnancies.